keytiles/keytiles-swagger-codegen/README.md

 Please also note that

-## x-keytiles-serialize-only-if-non-default
+## x-keytiles-serialize-only-if-non-default-properties

-data type: `boolean`
+data type: `list<string>`
-default: `false`
+default: `null`
 supported in modelStyles: all
 supported in languages/libraries: KeytilesJava/Jackson based libraries
-applicable on elements: object properties
+applicable on elements: object

+It is a list of property names on Object level - works similarly to `required` built in possibility.

 It becomes important if model object is serialized e.g. into a JSON String (or similar).
-If this flag is true then it tells the serialization logic to omit this property from the output if its value is the (data type dependent) default value.
+If property is listed here then it tells the serialization logic to omit this property from the output if its value is the (data type dependent!) default value.

 E.g. in Jackson json serialization this will annotate the property with `@JsonInclude(Include.NON_DEFAULT)` annotation